Seafood at Swan Oyster Depot

 Sabella & La Torre

 A staple in Fisherman's Wharf, Sabella & La Torre has been serving up crab since 1927.
-Why?
-You can't beat their crab sandwich for $6.
+It opened as a small stand and was sold to a new owner after World War II.
+The business now spans two stands, an outdoor restaurant and bar, and a crab-shipping business.
+Inside, the restaurant is charming and homey, dimly lit with old-school booths and banquettes.
 They are open seven days a week from 12 to 8 p.m.
-What to eat: Clam chowder in a bread bowl, Seafood Louie.
+What to eat: clam chowder in a bread bowl, seafood louie, crab cakes.

 Eat at Sabella & La Torre